aragon/hack/docs/guides-buidler-migration.md

   - **serve**: Launches the web server (Previously called `devserver` script in most projects)
   - **watch**: Watches for file changes (Previously called `watch:script` script in most projects)

+You can see an example on the [react boilerplate, here](https://github.com/aragon/aragon-react-boilerplate/blob/master/app/package.json#L28).

 ## 3. Update `.gitignore` file